 - Atlanta Beltline’s official transit page.

 - Broaden the movement.
 Attend a #beltlinerailnow meeting to broaden the movement, share your voice, show solidarity, learn more, and find specific needs that may need your help.
-Here’s the Beltline Rail Now!
-Facebook page with upcoming events and other information.
+We meet every second and fourth Sunday at 4:00.
+Check (and “like”) the Beltline Rail Now Facebook page for meeting locations, upcoming events, and other information.
+Sign our petition at change.org!

 - Take it to the ‘hood.
 Make sure your neighborhood association or NPU is aware of the challenge ahead for Beltline transit, the urgency to do something, and the implications if we don’t follow through.
 Get on the agenda and speak up!
 Here’s a page to help you find your NPU meeting.